 - Deflector Shield: She is capable of using a very powerful, bolg.

-- Evil Stepmother: To Kouen, Koumei, Kouha, and Kougyoku, although she is also their aunt.
+- Evil Stepmother: To Kouen, Koumei, Kouha, and Kougyoku, although she is also their aunt by marriage.

 - Foreshadowing: A very subtle one, almost imperceptible, from the anime.
 Her seiyu, Miki Itō, was the voice of the female Magi at Solomon's Court in Ithnan's flashback.
 Later on, we found out she was that Magi, Arba.

 - Happily Married: In Hakuryuu's flashbacks, we see how Gyokuen had absolute faith in Hakutoku and seemed incredibly sad and pained after his death.
 Of course that's not the truth at all.

 - Hot Consort: Of the First Emperor, enough to make his brother want to marry her immediately after the former died.